 - 1 cup Panko bread crumbs (divided in half)

 - 1 egg

 - 1 teaspoon prepared horseradish (optional)

-- Place each cake in the bread crumbs and coat the sides until all the cakes are covered
+- Add ½ cup Panko bread crumbs to a shallow dish and place each cake in and coat the sides until all the cakes are covered.

-- Heat heavy sauté pan and add oil to cover the bottom
+- Heat a sauté pan and once that heats up, add oil.

 - Remove cakes and place on a decorative platter.
 Drizzle a sauce over the cakes and serve with some tartar sauce or/and cocktail sauce.